cr0t/lexin/README.md

 > **It is important** to name output files according to the list of supported languages options (see [`lib/lexin_web/live/components/search_form_component.ex`](lib/lexin_web/live/components/search_form_component.ex)).
 Our application filters shown list of languages according to available dictionaries it finds in the corresponding directory.

-You might have similar conversion sequence of commands:
+You might have a similar conversion sequence of commands:

 ```console
 $ mix run scripts/converter.exs --input dictionaries/swe_ara.xml --output dictionaries/arabic.sqlite